aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

 #### Angular Route

 Angular has a powerful URL routing system.
-AspNet Zero has defined routes in a few places (for modularity, see [dev guide](Development-Guide-Angular.md)).
+ASP.NET Zero has defined routes in a few places (for modularity, see [dev guide](Development-Guide-Angular.md)).
 We want to add phone book page to the main module.
 So, open **src\\app\\main\\main-routing.module.ts**